jet/equinox/DOCUMENTATION.md

 - [`module Flow`](https://github.com/jet/equinox/blob/master/src/Equinox/Flow.fs#L34) - internal implementation of Optimistic Concurrency Control / retry loop used by `Stream`.
 It's recommended to at least scan this file as it defines the Transaction semantics everything is coming together in service of.
 - [`type Stream`](https://github.com/jet/equinox/blob/master/src/Equinox/Equinox.fs#L11) - surface API one uses to `Transact` or `Query` against a specific stream
 - [`type Target` Discriminated Union](https://github.com/jet/equinox/blob/master/src/Equinox/Equinox.fs#L42) - used to identify the Stream pertaining to the relevant Aggregate that `resolve` will use to hydrate a `Stream`
-- _[`type Accumulator`](https://github.com/jet/equinox/blob/master/src/Equinox/Accumulator.fs) - optional `type` that can be used to manage application-local State in some complex flavors of Service__
+- _[`type Accumulator`](https://github.com/jet/equinox/blob/master/src/Equinox/Accumulator.fs) - optional `type` that can be used to manage application-local State in extremely complex flavors of Service__

 Its recommended to read the examples in conjunction with perusing the code in order to see the relatively simple implementations that underlie the abstractions; the 3 files can tell many of the thousands of words about to follow!